 Many of the newer systems can be accessed through a smartphone via a free app.
 However, some must be setup on a computer through a downloadable program.

-- Create an account.
 The program or app will lead the user through a simple setup process to create an account including a password.

-- Add smart devices to the hub or central monitor following the simple on-screen prompts.
+You will be able to add smart devices to the hub or central monitor following the simple on-screen prompts.

 A scene is a group of actions that can be set to occur at certain times.
 For example, a bedtime scene may include the lights turning off and the doors locking at 10:00 pm.
 Other scenes may be controlled by triggers; for example, a light may turn on when a motion sensor notices that a door is opened.

-- Setup alerts.
 Alerts sent by text or email can be sent when certain events, such as an open door or a movement, are sensed.